-I’ve come to realize that most people who go off on tangents are losing sight of the most important part of serving God, and that’s not what church you go to, what version of the Bible you read, what kind of clothes you wear, what sort of school your kids go to, and what political party you belong to.
+I’ve come to realize that most people who go off on tangents are losing sight of the most important part of serving God.
+The most important aspect of serving God is not what church you go to.
+It’s not what version of the Bible you read.
+It’s not what kind of clothes you wear, what sort of school your kids go to, and what political party you belong to.

 No, the most important part of serving God is Loving God and Loving the People He has made.the most important part of serving God is Loving God and Loving the People He has made Click To Tweet

-Now, that loving of God will cause us to change how we live, and it will prompt us in different directions perhaps than what we were on before.
+Now, loving God will cause us to change how we live, and it will prompt us in different directions than we were on.
 God leads His dear children along, as the song goes.
-As long as we are seeking Him in prayer and Bible study, and we are focused on loving Him and loving those He has made, we’re not going to go off and, say, join a militia in rural Idaho or live in a cave avoiding people, as tempting as it may be at times.
+As long as we are seeking Him in prayer and Bible study He will guide.
+If we focus on loving Him and loving those He has made, we’re not going to go off the deep end.
+We won’t join a militia in rural Idaho or live in a cave avoiding people, as tempting as it may be at times.

 How do you find the time for….?

-For example, I’ve give up on being suzy homemaker because at some point I realized that the time spent making my house sparkle wasn’t nearly as important to me as other things (GASP!
+I’ve given up on a spotless house.
+At some point, I realized that the time spent making my house sparkle wasn’t as important to me as other things (GASP!
 I know, right?).
-My house is reasonably clean and kept, but most of you would probably put me to shame in this area.
+My house is clean and kept, but most of you would put me to shame in this area.
 I’ve chosen to accept my limitations in this area and move on.
 I try not to spend longer than an hour on any housework other than cooking (which I enjoy).

 You talk about the seasons of life often.
 How have those seasons affected your life?

-for more, I wrote this one about five years ago: Are Stay at Home Moms Burying their Talents?
+- Are Stay at Home Moms Burying Their Talents?

 Do You have Any regrets?

 You can’t really do anything with them.
-I guess I’ve had to come to accept that most of my regrets come from things that were used of God to shape me into a better person.
+I guess I’ve had to come to accept that most of my regrets come from things that God used to shape me into a better person.

 There are two regrets I do have that I really do wish I had done differently.

 - I wish I would have chosen my battles wisely, and been more compassionate in different times in my life.
-I was very black and white on many issues, and as you grow older, you realize that life is not so neatly packaged, as your idealism wishes it was.
-As I mentioned earlier, you really can’t go wrong with focusing on loving God and loving the people He has made, and filtering all of the extra twaddle of life and faith through those two commandments.
+I was black and white on many issues, and as you grow older, you realize that life is not so neatly packaged, as your idealism wishes it was.
+As I mentioned earlier, you really can’t go wrong with focusing on loving God and loving the people He has made.
+It’s wise to filter all the extra twaddle of life and faith through those two commandments.

-- I wish I would have learned earlier that just because someone you respect is giving you advice, it doesn’t mean that this advice is the best thing for you at this time, even if they are someone who generally gives good advice.
+- I wish I would have learned earlier when to disregard advice.
+Just because someone you respect is giving you advice doesn’t mean the advice is the best thing for you now.

 What’s the hardest part of being a writer and artist?